kepano/obsidian-minimal/docs/Guides/Create an image gallery for Obsidian Publish.md

 ---
 ```

+From here you can add images to your note following the instructions in [[Image grids]].
+Note that the code for image zoom currently only supports local image embeds (not remote assets).

 ## Step 3.
 Publish your note and resources

 The final step is to publish all the relevant resources:

 - Your `publish.js` file
 - Your `publish.css` file
-- Your note and relevant attachments
+- Your note and images

 More information can be found on the [Obsidian Help Site](https://help.obsidian.md/Obsidian+Publish/Publish+and+unpublish+notes).